Pleasantville (film): Soundtrack

-The soundtrack features music from the 1950s and 1960s such as "Be-Bop-A-Lula" by Gene Vincent, "Take Five" by the Dave Brubeck Quartet, "So What" by Miles Davis and "At Last" by Etta James.
+The soundtrack features music from the 1950s and 1960s such as "Be-Bop-A-Lula" by Gene Vincent, "Take Five" by the Dave Brubeck Quartet, "So What" by Miles Davis, "Rave On" by Buddy Holly, and "At Last" by Etta James.
 The main score was composed by Randy Newman; he received an Oscar nomination in the original music category.
 A score release is also in distribution, although the suite track is only available on the standard soundtrack.
 Among the Pleasantville DVD "Special Features" is a music-only feature with commentary by Randy Newman.

 The music video for Fiona Apple's version of "Across the Universe", directed by Paul Thomas Anderson, uses the set of the diner from the film.
 AllMusic rated the album two-and-a-half stars out of five.